• Skip to primary navigation

 • Cook onion in oil over a medium heat for 3-4 minutes until soft.

-• Add carrots and celery and cook, covered for 5-7 minutes.
+• Add diced carrots, diced celery and thyme and cook, covered for 5-7 minutes.

 • Stir in garlic and tomato paste/puree and stir for 1 minute before adding the beef mince.